suet-lee/turtlebot4-hsi-study/README.md

 2. Simulation/Motion capture: In the case of simulation, robot positional data is published via a ROS bridge.
 The central PC subscribes to the specified topics.
 In the case of Qualisys motion capture, the motion tracking software runs on a dedicated PC and positional data is continuously streamed to a specified port.
 The central PC uses a qualisys driver (mocap4ros2 package) to access the streamed data via ROS topic `/rigidbodies`.

-3. Turtlebot4: The robots should be setup with ROS jazzy.
-They are connected to the central PC via a discovery server (see section: Discovery server).
+3. Turtlebot4: The robots should be set up with ROS jazzy.
+They are connected to the central PC via a discovery server [notes on the discovery server setup](https://github.com/suet-lee/turtlebot4-hsi-study/ref/0_discovery_server_setup.md).

 4. GUI interface: This is set up as a static website which subscribes and publishes to ROS nodes running on the central PC with websockets using `roslibjs`.